-Healthcare workers, staff, healthcare students and volunteers who have travelled from Victoria in the last 14 days, reside in a NSW/VIC border zone, or have been in NSW localities of community transmission should follow the advice for high risk settings.
+Healthcare workers, staff, healthcare students and volunteers who have travelled from locations where there has been active community transmission in the past 14 days should follow the guidance for households where people work in high risk settings.

 Confirmed COVID-19 case